 For example, say we would like to build a report that displays a list of the professors at a school, and the students that they advise.
-This would require that we add the Categories "Professors" and "Students", which have a one-to-many relationship as one professor may advise several students.
-Adding fields from both of these categories to a report will result in duplicate data from the "Professors" category, as a single professor may be paired with multiple students.
+This would require that we add the data objects "Professors" and "Students", which have a one-to-many relationship as one professor may advise several students.
+Adding fields from both of these data objects to a report will result in duplicate data from the "Professors" category, as a single professor may be paired with multiple students.

 As you can see, the Professor's first names are repeated each time they are paired with a student.

 There are a few ways to handle situations like this.

 Group Header sections can be used to display data from the "one" side of a "one-to-many" relationship.
 For example, we can apply a Group Header to the above report to display the Professor name once at the top of the list of Student names.

 You must have a sort applied to a field in order to group by it.

 2. Apply "Suppress Duplicates" to a Category

 When adding Categories to a report, a column displays the option to "Suppress Duplicates" for that Category.
 This option will suppress any repeated records from that Category (for example, if two records with the same Key value is displayed, it will be suppressed).

 This will cause the entire record to be suppressed; not only the duplicate values.

 As you can see, the repeated Professor names have been suppressed.